 Visit the Sands of Wright and the site of Sant Colme in Hoxay (St Colms Chapel, Sands of Wright).
 The Sands are home to The Festival of the Horse and Ploughing Match: one of Orkney’s unique occasions that dates back two centuries (see events).
 You can walk to one end and then back to the other or whatever takes you fancy.

-Sant Colm was, essentially, where the mound is on your right as you look to the sea.
+Sant Colm’s Chapel was, essentially, where the mound is on your right as you look to the sea.

 Turn right from the Sands of Wright car park, carry along the road for a short distance and take the first turn on your right.
 The road turns sharply to the left – but you need to go slowly down the track to the right and park before the building on your left.
 Do not enter the adjacent fields as they have horses in them.
-There is a pathway on the left that leads up to the Little Howe of Hoxa. [how to get to the Howe of Hoxa]
+There is a pathway on the left that leads up to the Little Howe of Hoxa.
+You can also walk down the track and turn left as you reach the bay.
+There is a path to the Howe of Hoxa just before you reach the house.

 Take a walk around Hoxa Head and enjoy the view across Scapa Flow.
 Visit the wartime watch towers and…